Building with Audited & Battle-Tested Contracts

 Audited contracts provide verified security, having undergone professional reviews to identify and eliminate vulnerabilities.
 Battle-tested contracts offer proven reliability, having been extensively used and validated by the community over time.

-A prime example is the cw-plus collection of contracts.
-While this repository previously housed all cw-20 token contracts and various NFT standards, these have since been migrated to dedicated repositories.
+A prime example is the collection of contracts.
+While this repository previously housed all token contracts and various standards, these have since been migrated to dedicated repositories.
 The cw-plus repository continues to serve as a valuable reference point, directing developers to these essential, community-proven contract implementations.

 Using pre-audited contracts offers significant advantages across your development lifecycle.
 First and foremost, it dramatically reduces costs - security audits are expensive, and building on verified code minimizes the amount of new code requiring review.
 This established foundation also streamlines governance approval for Mainnet deployment, as committees can more readily trust contracts with proven security credentials.